-2016 was a fantastic year for the Klickitat Trail!
+2017 was another fantastic year for the Klickitat Trail!
 Several key projects were completed and others continue to flourish.
 As a volunteer organization, we are blessed with intelligent and engaged members who have dedicated untold hours to the preservation and promotion of the trail.
-KTC 2016 Year-End Letter
+Read about KTC_2017 news

 KTC Board of Directors